Updated November 2017

 Freedom of movement is necessary while skinning in the backcountry.
 We loved the gussetted fit, fabric, and ventilation the Arc'teryx Sentinel provides.

-In our fitting session, we found The North Face LRBC Insulated to be snug across the hips and bum
+In our fitting session, The North Face LRBC Insulated to be snug across the hips and bum

 .
 On the other hand, the Columbia Bugaboo

-was roomy and baggy throughout (all ski pants were tested using a size small).
+was roomy and baggy throughout (all models were tested using a size small).
 The Flylow Gear Nina

 and Arc'tery'x Sentinel